sescajeda/deep-learning-challenge/README.md

 - In the initial models of this analysis both the EIN and NAME variable were removed because they appeared to be uncessery.
 However, in the later models it was observed that the NAME variable could prove beneficial in training the model because there were institutions that had applied multiple times under different circumstances.
 In the third model the NAME variable was kept as a feature but the EIN was still removed.

 Compiling, Training, and Evaluating the Model
--How many neurons, layers, and activation functions did you select for your neural network model, and why?
+How many neurons, layers, and activation functions did you select for your neural network model, and why?
-There were 4 models in this analysis and the rule activation function was used throughout.
+- There were 4 models in this analysis and the rule activation function was used throughout.
 For each model the number of nodes (neurons) for each layer was set equal to the numer of input features that the model was fed.
-Model 1 (Starter_Code) had 2 hidden layers, each with 43 neurons (the number of features the model was fed).
+- Model 1 (Starter_Code) had 2 hidden layers, each with 43 neurons (the number of features the model was fed).
 Model: "sequential"
 ┏━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┳━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┳━━━━━━━━━━━━━━━━━┓
 ┃ Layer (type)                         ┃ Output Shape                ┃         Param # ┃